notasausage/pi-hole-unbound-wireguard/README.md

 **Note**: Both the Disk Utility and Terminal methods failed for me, both creating input/output errors.
 Maybe it was my SD card, or my card reader, but then using ApplePi-Baker gave me no issues, so I didn't bother to investigate further.

 ### Restoring a Raspberry Pi from Backup
-If you’ve made a backup of your Raspberry Pi’s SD card previously, you can restore it any time and overrite your current configuration.
+If you’ve made a backup of your Raspberry Pi’s SD card previously, you can restore it any time and overwrite your current configuration.
 Using the ApplePi-Baker app on macOS, this is a simple task.

 First, shutdown your Raspberry Pi:
 ```
 sudo halt
 ```
 and remove the SD card from your Raspberry Pi.
 Using a supported SD card reader, insert the SD card from your Raspberry Pi into your Mac.
 Launch the ApplePi-Baker app and select the correct SD card disk, then choose the **Restore** option.
-ApplePi-Baker will expand the backup file and overrite the complete contents of your SD card with the backup file's contents, so make sure you really want to do this.
+ApplePi-Baker will expand the backup file and overwrite the complete contents of your SD card with the backup file's contents, so make sure you really want to do this.

 #### Using the macOS Terminal to Restore
 You can also use the macOS Terminal application to this by typing: